simukappu/activity_notification/README.md

 $ bin/rake db:migrate
 ```

-If you are using a different table name than "notifications", change the settings in your config/initializers/activity_notification.rb file, e.g.:
+If you are using a different table name than "notifications", change the settings in your config/initializers/activity_notification.rb file, e.g., if you're using the table name "activity_notifications" instead of the default "notifications":

 ```
 config.notification_table_name = "activity_notifications"
 ```

-The same can be done for the subscription tablename:
+The same can be done for the subscription tablename, e.g., if you're using the table name "notifications_subscriptions" instead of the default "subscriptions":
 ```
-config.notification_table_name = "activity_notifications"
+config.subscription_table_name = "notifications_subscriptions"
 ```